My Cookie Journey

 Instructions

-• Weigh or measure the white sugar, light brown sugar, and the dark brown sugar into a bowl and set it aside.
-Next, weigh or measure the flour, baking soda, and the salt into another bowl.
-I run a whisk through to blend.
+• Weigh or measure the white sugar, light brown sugar, and dark brown sugar into a bowl and set aside.
+In another bowl, weigh or measure the flour, baking soda, and salt, then whisk to combine.

-• Cube the butter into a mixer bowl.
-Mix until you have creamed the butter, about a minute on medium mixer speed.
-Add the sugars and mix for 3 to 4 minutes.
-Scrape down the bowl and add the vanilla extract and 1 of the eggs.
-After you have incorporated the first egg, add the second egg and mix.
+• Cube the butter into a mixer bowl and mix on medium speed until creamed, about 1 minute.
+Add the sugars and mix for 3-4 minutes.
+Scrape down the bowl, then add the vanilla extract and 1 egg and mix.
+Once incorporated, add the second egg and mix again.

-• Turn the mixer down to a low speed and add the flour mixture about a third at a time.
-Finally, add the chocolate chips and mix for about 5 to 10 seconds.
-You can use a spatula to distribute the chocolate chip more if needed.
+• Turn the mixer to low speed and add the flour mixture about a third at a time.
+Add the chocolate chips and mix for about 5-10 seconds, just until combined.
+If needed, use a spatula to gently distribute the chocolate chips.

-• Preheat your oven to 350°F (175°C or 180°C), and line two cookie sheet pans with parchment paper.
-Using a medium cookie scooper, add 12 cookie mounds to a prepared sheet pan.
-Leave space between the scoops as they spread a little while baking.
-Bake for 12 to 14 minutes.
-I leave them on the sheet pan for a minute after pulling them from the oven before moving them to a cooling rack.
+• Preheat the oven to 350°F (175°C or 180°C) and line two sheet pans with parchment paper.
+Using a medium cookie scoop, place 12 mounds of dough onto a prepared pan, leaving space between them as they will spread slightly.
+Bake for 12-14 minutes.
+Let the cookies rest on the pan for 1 minute after removing them from the oven, then transfer them to a cooling rack.

 Share this recipe